PadillaBraulio/NCloud/README.md

 # NCloud

-This is an exercise from NCloud, to create the ectd server, install mysql, an apache2, you need to create a ec2 machine in aws, with the ubuntu 16.04 ami. **go to Confd section, to see how to implement it with confd, and how to create virtual hosts on more simple way**
+This is an exercise from NCloud, to create the ectd server, install mysql, an apache2, you need to create a ec2 machine in aws, with the ubuntu 16.04 ami. **go to Confd section, to see how to implement it with confd, and how to create virtual hosts on more simple way**S

 You need to asign an security group that has open the ports 8005,8006,8007,5005,5006,5007,80,22 in order to function correctly.